sumup-oss/circuit-ui/.github/CONTRIBUTING.md

 ## Filing an issue

 We use [GitHub issues](https://github.com/sumup-oss/circuit-ui/issues) to track all our bugs and feature requests.
 When [submitting a new issue](https://github.com/sumup-oss/circuit-ui/issues/new/choose), please check that it hasn't already been raised by someone else.
-We've provided templates for new issues which will help you to structure your issue to ensure it can be picked up and actioned easily.
+We've provided templates for new issues which will help you structure your report to ensure it can be picked up and actioned easily.

 ## Proposing a change